Checking your CPD summary

 · ask for a final statement from the Registrant before a specified deadline, or

-· he may require the registrant to provide an alternative learning cycle or activities to those that are in question where it’s clear the activity do not fall within the CPD scheme.
+· require the registrant to provide an alternative learning cycle or activities to those that are in question where it’s clear the activity do not fall within the CPD scheme.

-4. Should the Registrar receive a statement from the registrant that does not satisfy him that the CPD submission falls within the scheme; he may issue a final warning to the registrant to require an alternative CPD record summary with a deadline of 14 days.
-If at the end of that period an alternative summary has not arrived the Registrar may remove the Registrant from the Register for failing to comply.
+4. Should the Registrar receive a statement that does not satisfactorily show how the CPD submission falls within the scheme; a final warning may be issued to the registrant requiring an alternative CPD record summary with a deadline of 14 days.
+If at the end of that period an alternative summary has not arrived the Registrar may remove the Registrant from the Register for failing to comply, although there is a right to appeal the Registrar's decision.